-Big picture, Dr. McIngvale recommends a type of therapy called exposure response therapy (ERP), which, as the name suggests, exposes you to the things you fear and helps you learn to resist them.
+Big picture, Dr. McIngvale recommends a type of therapy called exposure and response prevention (ERP) therapy, which, as the name suggests, exposes you to the things you fear and helps you learn to resist them.
 So, say you’re scared of frogs; first you’d look at pictures of the critters, then you might sit near one in a cage, next time maybe you’d touch it, then you’d hold it.
 Eek!

 If you’re thinking um this will never work, we get it.
 But research shows that ERP therapy helps most people with OCD (about 7 out of 10), so the odds are ever in your favor.
 You’ll need a good therapist to guide you, an understanding soul who’s trained in ERP (find such a human via the International OCD Foundation’s resource directory).